DSCI-310-2024/DSCI-310_Group-Project_Group8_Purchasing-Intent-Analysis/README.md

 To be filled later

 # License
 This project is licensed under the terms of the MIT Licence, offered under the [MIT open source license](https://opensource.org/license/MIT).
-See the [license file](insert later) for more information.
+See the [LICENSE.md](https://github.com/DSCI-310-2024/DSCI_310_GroupProject_Group_8/blob/main/LICENSE.md) file for more information.